PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

 The *Fast RTPS* side will be explained taking a *Raspberry Pi* board to run an application as example.

-The application have several functions and possibilities of use: get the sensor data from a system that is using the *PX4 Firmware* (obtaining the information from the selected transport: UDP or UART), publish this to a *Fast RTPS* environment and, in the other direction, to send through the selected transport the information of topics that are expected in the *PX4* side with the info even from subscribed messages from *Fast RTPS* side.
+The application has several functions and possibilities of use: get the sensor data from a system that is using the *PX4 Firmware* (obtaining the information from the selected transport: UDP or UART), publish this to a *Fast RTPS* environment and, in the other direction, to send through the selected transport the information of topics that are expected in the *PX4* side with the info even from subscribed messages from *Fast RTPS* side.

 Before runnning the application, it is needed to have installed Fast RTPS.
 Visit it installation [manual](http://eprosima-fast-rtps.readthedocs.io/en/latest/sources.html) for more information.